AdobeDocs/campaign-web.fr-FR/help/v8/workflows/activities/build-audience.md

 The **Build audience** activity can be placed at the beginning of the workflow or after any other activity.
 Any activity can be placed after the **Build audience**.
 -->

-## Configuration de l’activité de création d’audience
+## Configuration de l’activité de création d’audience{#build-audience-configuration}

 >[!CONTEXTUALHELP]
 >id="acw_orchestration_build_audience_dimension"